nakst/teak/README.md

 ### Strings and characters — testing

+Important: A string is an immutable, ordered collection of bytes.
+A "character" refers to a one byte string.
+Various character functions will assume that this byte represents an ASCII character; this is usually the behaviour you want because UTF-8 strings encode the codepoint range 0-127 as a single byte with that value.

 ```
-// Returns whether the first byte in the string is a alphanumeric ASCII character.
+// Returns whether the one byte string is a alphanumeric ASCII character.
 // That is, whether it is in one of the ranges [a-z], [A-Z], [0-9].
 bool CharacterIsAlnum(str c);

+// Returns whether the one byte string is a whitespace ASCII character.
+// That is, whether it is one of ' ', '\r', '\n' or '\t'.
+bool CharacterIsSpace(str c);

+// Returns whether the one byte string is a digit ASCII character.
+// That is, whether it is in the range [0-9].
+bool CharacterIsDigit(str c);

 // Returns whether the haystack strings contains the needle somewhere in it.
 bool StringContains(str haystack, str needle);